zblurx/dploot/README.md

 # dploot

-dploot is Python rewrite of [SharpDPAPI](https://github.com/GhostPack/SharpDPAPI) written un C# by [Harmj0y](https://twitter.com/harmj0y), which is itself a port of DPAPI from [Mimikatz](https://github.com/gentilkiwi/mimikatz/) by [gentilkiwi](https://twitter.com/gentilkiwi).
+dploot is Python rewrite of [SharpDPAPI](https://github.com/GhostPack/SharpDPAPI) written in C# by [Harmj0y](https://twitter.com/harmj0y), which is itself a port of DPAPI from [Mimikatz](https://github.com/gentilkiwi/mimikatz/) by [gentilkiwi](https://twitter.com/gentilkiwi).
 It implements all the DPAPI logic of these tools, but this time it is usable with a python interpreter and from a Linux environment.

 If you don't know what is DPAPI, [check out this post](https://posts.specterops.io/operational-guidance-for-offensive-user-dpapi-abuse-1fb7fac8b107).